-Scott Gurian has been with The Takeaway since 2010.
-Previously, he spent five years as News Director at radio station KGOU in central Oklahoma, where he covered everything from the Oklahoma City bombing anniversary and political wrangling at the state capitol to tornadoes and the annual prison rodeo.
-In the process, he won an Edward R. Murrow award for his story about guys who stick their hands in the mouths of giant catfish.
+Scott Gurian reports on the Sandy recovery along New Jersey's coast for WNYC, NJ Public Radio and NJ Spotlight.
+Previously, he was a producer at The Takeaway.
+He also spent five years as News Director at public radio station KGOU in Norman, OK, where he covered everything from the Oklahoma City bombing anniversary and political wrangling at the state capitol to tornadoes and the annual prison rodeo.

 Scott's work has aired on NPR, the BBC and dozens of public radio stations and programs around the country.
-He studied radio documentary at the Salt Institute for Documentary Studies in Portland, Maine and looks forward to doing more international reporting.
+He studied radio documentary at the Salt Institute for Documentary Studies in Portland, Maine.

 It's been six months since Hurricane Sandy caused flooding and destruction throughout the region.
 Matthew Schuerman, WNYC editor, and Scott Gurian, freelance reporter, discuss their reporting on the recovery, from the re-building in Long Beach, Long Island to how federal money is being used to improve infrastructure.